zuixjs/zuix-web-starter/source/pages/page-editing-and-options/index.md

 ### `order`

-Set the listing order of the page, that is mainly used for rendering navigation links and content listing menus, like the one in the side drawer menu of this page.
+Set the listing order of the page, that is mainly used for rendering navigation links and content listing menus, like the one in the footer of this page.

 ### `title`